future-generation/scripts/dns-server-check/README.md

-# Automatic DNS-Check für dnsmasq
+# Automatic DNS-Check for dnsmasq